-A 1972 graduate of Michigan State University with a Bachelor of Science Degree in Civil Engineering, Phil is a Registered Professional Engineer and a licensed S1 Water Systems Operator in the State of Michigan.
-He is also a member of the City of Troy Planning Commission, the American Society of Civil Engineers, the Water Environment Federation and the American Planners Association.
-He currently lives in Troy, Michigan with his wife and two cats.
+A 1972 graduate of Michigan State University with a Bachelor of Science Degree in Civil Engineering, Phil is a Registered Professional Engineer and was a licensed S1 Water Systems Operator in the State of Michigan.
+He was also a member of the City of Troy Planning Commission, the American Society of Civil Engineers, the Water Environment Federation and the American Planners Association.
+He currently lives in Isle of Palms, South Carolina with his wife Kelly Cave and two cats.